ownerFeudi di San Gregorio

 - Varieties Cultivated: Aglianico, Traminer, Fiano

 - Annual Production: 52,000 bottles

 - Winemaker: Viviana Malafarina & consulting of Denis Dubardieu

 - Topography: Hillside

+Today, under the guidance of Viviana Malafarina, Pierpaolo Sirch and consulting of Denis Dubardieu, they are producing wines that express the rich viticultural history of Basilicata.
 Viviana Malafarina is the “face and the soul” of Basilisco: she manages all the aspects of the winery and work with huge passion in the cellar guided by Pierpaolo Sirch who is also responsible for the vineyards.